Billionaire Profile

 Early Life

 Alan Gerry was born in Liberty, New York, on December 24, 1929, to Jewish immigrants from Russia.
-Growing up, Gerry's family faced financial struggles.
-He dropped out of high school before graduating to join the U.S. Marine Corps, where he was placed in an electronics program.
+Growing up in the Catskills region, he developed an early interest in electronics.
+Gerry's father worked as a frozen food distributor.
+He briefly attended high school before joining the U.S. Marine Corps, where he received training in electronics.
+After his military service, Gerry pursued a television repair course using the G.I.
+Bill.

 Rise to Success